apache/ignite/modules/schema/src/main/java/org/apache/ignite/internal/schema/README.md

 Arbitrary nested object serialization at this point is not supported, but can be provided in the future by either explicit inlining, or by providing an upper-level serialization primitive that will be mapped to a `Binary` column.

-### Tuple layout
+### Row layout
-A tuple itself does not contain any type metadata and only contains necessary information required for fast column lookup.
-In a tuple, key columns and value columns are separated and written to chunks with identical structure (so that chunk is self-sufficient, and, provided with the column types can be read independently).
+A row itself does not contain any type metadata and only contains necessary information required for fast column lookup.
+In a row, key columns and value columns are separated and written to chunks with identical structure (so that chunk is self-sufficient, and, provided with the column types can be read independently).

-Tuple structure has the following format:
+Row structure has the following format:

     ┌─────────────────────────────┬─────────────────────┐
     │           Header            │        Data         │